-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Arles, it will feel like home.

 After orientation, you live with local families.
 Host families provide breakfast daily and dinner three times a week.
 IES Abroad provides three language lunches with faculty and staff each week.

 Part of making you feel at home in Arles is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 You stay in a local hotel during the two-day orientation in the Camargue region just outside Arles.
 You also take an afternoon field trip to the Alpilles—a small mountain range in southern France.